exoplatform/exo-documentation/docs/Gamification.rst

 In this view, you can see these elements:

 -  your total points
--  a table listing the events which allowed you to gain points.
+-  a table listing the events which allowed you to earn points.
 This table is composed by these fields:

    -  The user avatar with whom you or he reacted
    -  The event you or another user made and which allowed you to gain points